 Night of the Living Dead is a classic example of how to get a movie right with a small budget and a not so A+ cast.
 Yes it is truly spawned the zombie culture in movies (even though there were movies based on zombies before it).

 George Romero deservedly got all the credit and applause for opening up the zombie subgenre in horror movies and that too on his debut.
 From The Walking Dead to Dawn of Dead, mostly all zombie films have some elements imitated from the 1968 classic.

 My favorite scene: The entire scene where all the zombies approach the humans inspired many other zombie movies and shows.

-The movie is geo-restricted therefore, you must connect to a VPN server in Argentina, Mexico, Brazil or Japan.
+The movie is not available in every region therefore, you must connect to a VPN server in Albania, Serbia, Argentina, Mexico, Brazil.

 The Exorcist (1973)

 The Exorcist is arguably the most terrifying movie you’ll come across on Netflix these days.
 Exorcist isn’t your everyday fast-paced splatter horror movie.
 The movie is slow but it all builds up to a great crescendo thanks to a solid plot.
 The movie has a purpose which is revealed to the viewers step by step and along with each step the fear increases.

 For a 12-year-old, Linda Blair did one remarkable job as Regan.
 The transition from an innocent little girl to a wickedly possessed one was displayed magnificently by her.
 The best part about the movie is that it respected the subject matter throughout the movie and didn’t go overboard.

 My favorite scene: That spider-walk scene is still fresh in my memory.